kiwiscanwifi/firecnc/README.md

 - Security: Provides SSH server functionality with configurable credentials.
 - Safety: Includes an emergency shutdown sequence triggered by a dedicated GPIO pin.

+Configuration: The project uses a config.json file stored on an SD card, allowing easy customization of network settings, LED parameters, servo IDs, and other operational values without recompiling the code.

 Many mistakes/errors.
 Work in progress..